mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 3. `majority_of_running` Primary monitor requires majority of locks over [Running] servers.

+This setting is separate from the global MaxScale setting *passive*.
+If *passive* is set, cluster operations are disabled even if monitor has acquired the locks.
+Generally, it's best not to mix cooperative monitoring with the *passive*-setting.

 ## Cluster manipulation operations

 Starting with MaxScale 2.2.1, MariaDB Monitor supports replication cluster